chrisjeremy84/chrisjeremy84/README.md

 # Chris Jeremie Ishimwe

-### A computer engineering students with various of interests in the development of software and web applications
+### A computer engineering students with various of interests in the development of software and web applications.

 - 🔭 I’m currently working on Flixcave